Reasoning: Propaganda, Conspiracy, Nationalism, Censorship

 The Editor-in-chief of Rodong Sinmun, the organ of the Party Central Committee, is Ri Yong Sik.
 The central committee appoints the newspaper’s editor-in-chief in a plenary session.

 Analysis / Bias

 Reporters Without Borders (RSF) ranks North Korea 180 out of 180 countries (Last) in the 2018 World Press Freedom Index.
 RSF states that North Korea’s government is a “totalitarian regime that keeps its citizens in a state of ignorance.”

 In review, most of its content is dedicated to leader Kim Jong-un, such as the “Supreme Leader’s Activity” section, which covers Kim Jong Un’s daily activities.
 Rodong Sinmun typically republishes stories from the Korean Central News Agency (KCNA).
 Many of the news articles are verbatim copies of KCNA stories.
-For example, there is an article titled “Kim Jong Un Tours Singapore” that appeared in KCNA and with the same headline in Rodong Sinmun.
-Other articles are written by Rodong Sinmun journalists.
-Further, they often publish stories with emotionally loaded language such as “Children’s Union Members Are Masters of Future of Socialist Korea.”
+For example, an article titled “Kim Jong Un Tours Singapore” appeared in KCNA and with the same headline in Rodong Sinmun.
+Rodong Sinmun journalists write other articles.
+Further, they often publish stories with emotionally loaded language, such as “Children’s Union Members Are Masters of Future of Socialist Korea.”

-Overall, we rate Rodong Sinmun a Questionable source based on Extreme Left wing bias with overt promotion of state propaganda and near 100% censorship of facts.
-(M. Huitsing 6/12/2018)
+Overall, we rate Rodong Sinmun a Questionable source based on Extreme Left-wing bias with the overt promotion of state propaganda and near 100% censorship of facts.
+(M. Huitsing 6/12/2018) Updated (05/03/2022)

 Last Updated on September 28, 2023 by Media Bias Fact Check

 Do you appreciate our work?
 Please consider one of the following ways to sustain us.